zinaid/wntr-optimization/README.md

 We are performing cost optimization of a water network system using water network resilience tool (WNTR).

+This work is published in:
+Kapić, Z., Ivić, S. (2024).
+Cost Minimization of Water Distribution Systems Using Simulation-Based Optimization.
+In: Ademović, N., Akšamija, Z., Karabegović, A. (eds) Advanced Technologies, Systems, and Applications IX.
+IAT 2024.
+Lecture Notes in Networks and Systems, vol 1143.
+Springer, Cham. https://doi.org/10.1007/978-3-031-71694-2_10

 ## MATHEMATICAL FORMULATION

 ### Decision variables: